Vimpat Side Effects

-Along with its needed effects, lacosamide (the active ingredient contained in Vimpat) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, lacosamide (the active ingredient contained in Vimpat) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking lacosamide:More common
+If any of the following side effects occur while taking lacosamide, check with your doctor immediately:More common

 - false or unusual sense of well-being

 - shakiness and unsteady walk

 - trembling or shaking of the hands or feet

 - unsteadiness, trembling, or other problems with muscle control or coordination

 - Being forgetful